aixoss/aix-puppet/README.md

 ### Facters
  Specific aixautomation facters collect the necessary data enabling aixautomation module to run :<br>
     - props : to have shared configuration properties.<br>
-    - standalones : you'll find results on this factor into ./output/facter/standalones_kept.yml file, and into ./output/facter/standalones_skipped.yml file.
-This 'standalones' facter takes some time at the beginning of aixautomation module, but as explained above, you have the possibility to manage white list or black list of standalones to shorten execution.<br>
-    - (preparation for) vios  : you'll find results on this factor into ./output/facter/vios_kept.yml file, and into ./output/facter/vios_skipped.yml file.<br>
+    - applied_manifest : to read, parse and display manifests/init.pp, so that we can have into log file the exact contents of manifests/init.pp used at runtime : this is an help for debugguing.
+Moreover the manifests/init.pp is parsed so that the set of 'targets' really used is computed, this is used when running 'standalones' facter (see below 'standalones' facter) to restrict computing of this facter to the sole list of standalones used in manifests/init.pp.<br>
     - servicepacks : you'll find results on this factor into ./output/facter/sp_per_tl.yml file.
 If this file does not exist when "Puppet apply" is launched, it is computed by automatically downloading Suma metadata files, all Suma metadata files are temporarily downloaded under ./output/facter/suma, but are removed at the end, when new ./output/facter/sp_per_tl.yml file is generated.
        Please note that as part of this computing, metadata downloads are attempted for SP of each TL until repeatedly errors occur, meaning that the last SP do not exist.
 Therefore it is normal to have errors when we reach non-existing SP, this is the way which is used to go until last existing SP.
+    - standalones : to gather data on all standalones managed by the NIM server.
+As a matter of fact list of standalones is restricted to the ones really used in manifests/init.pp as explained above (refer to 'applied_manifest' facter).
+Results can be found into ./output/facter/standalones_kept.yml file, and into ./output/facter/standalones_skipped.yml file.
+This 'standalones' facter takes some time at the beginning of aixautomation module, but is necessary to know the usable standalone.<br>
+    - (preparation for) vios  : you'll find results on this factor into ./output/facter/vios_kept.yml file, and into ./output/facter/vios_skipped.yml file.<br>